fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_4.md

 1. In ch4/cache/test_slower.py, there is an autouse fixture called check_duration().
 Copy it into ch3/tasks_proj/tests/conftest.py.
-2. Run the tests in Chapter 3.
+2. Run the tests in Lab 3.
 3. For tests that are really fast, 2x really fast is still really fast.
 Instead of 2x, change the fixture to check for 0.1 second plus 2x the last duration.
 4. Run pytest with the modified fixture.
 Do the results seem reasonable?

 ### What’s Next

-In this chapter, you looked at many of pytest’s builtin fixtures.
+In this lab, you looked at many of pytest’s builtin fixtures.
 Next, you’ll take a closer look at plugins.
 The nuance of writing large plugins could be a book in itself; however, small custom plugins are a regular part of the pytest ecosystem.